ryanspurrell/DeadEndWebsite/README.md

     In ubuntu:
         sudo apt install nodejs

+Everything from this point has to be done in your computer's terminal from the DeadEnd directory

+4. Install dependencies:
+    npm install

+5. Host server locally:
-3. From the repository directory (/DeadEnd) run: npm run dev
+    npm run dev
-    NOTE: You have to use the terminal for this part The terminal will output a local ip address, either click on it to open the website in a browser or copy paste into browser
+    The terminal will output a local ip address, either click on it to open the website in a browser or copy paste into browser

-4. It should now be running!
+6. It should now be running!